Italian Air Force Tornado Solo Display

 Did You Know?

-- The Tornado was the first production aircraft to feature a digital fly-by-wire control system, marking a significant advancement in aviation technology.
+• The Tornado was one of the first combat aircraft to incorporate a digital fly-by-wire control system, enhancing its maneuverability and stability.

 Test Your Knowledge